-vi.
+iv.
 Excluded Sales.

-The sale of a security as defined at [section] and the sale of business “goodwill” or similar intangible value, including, without limitation, “going concern value” and “workforce in place,” shall be excluded from the numerator and denominator of a taxpayer’s sales factor. .
-Also, except as otherwise provided in this regulation, the sale of intangible property that is not referenced in 6.a.i, ii, iv, or v, shall be excluded from the numerator and the denominator of the taxpayer’s sales factor.
-The sale of intangible property that is not referenced in 6.a.i, ii, iv, or v, and that therefore is excluded from the numerator and denominator of the taxpayer’s sales factor includes, without limitation, the sale of a partnership interest that is not otherwise a security within the meaning of [section].
+The sale of intangible property that is not referenced in Section 1 and in 6.a.i, ii, or iii shall be excluded from the numerator and the denominator of the taxpayer’s sales factor.
+The sale of intangible property excluded from the numerator and denominator of the taxpayer’s sales factor includes, without limitation, the sale of a partnership interest,.the sale of an intangible pea security as defined at [section 1] and the sale of business “goodwill” or similar intangible value.

+v.
+Taxpayer Not Taxable in State of Assignment.